brimoran/RDataViz/README.md

 #### Cleaning imported data

-By defining and using a clean function we can make sure that our csv data is cleansed of common extraneous characters that would cause problems with analysis in R:
+By defining and using a clean function we can make sure that numeric csv data is cleansed of common extraneous characters that would cause problems with analysis in R.

+To apply to the entire data frame of numeric values:

 ```r
 clean <- function(ttt){